-The current Museum building does not only preserve some of the most precious Roman remains but also allows visitors to get a glimpse of life in a Roman domestic household.
-Apart from showing the complex history of the site, the current museum display is in fact designed to take the visitor through the various aspects of a Roman family and household with aspects ranging from the actual division of roles in a Roman family, to fashion, education, entertainment, food and drink.
+The Victorian-style displays were also modernized along time.
+Apart from showing the complex history of the site, the current museum display is in fact designed to take the visitor through the various aspects of a Roman family and household, with aspects ranging from the actual division of roles in a Roman family, to fashion, education, entertainment, food and drink.

-A highlight at this museum is the only set of marble statues portraying the Emperor Claudius and his family that can be seen in a private house anywhere in the Roman empire, such artworks were normally found in public spaces.
+A highlight at this museum is the only set of marble statues portraying the Emperor Claudius and his family that can be seen in a private house.
+During the Roman empire, such artworks were normally found in public spaces.